sangeliniadi/devin-harness-test/docs/ExelWorkIntegration.md

 **GitHub owns:** code, PRs, branch protection, CI - and already notifies natively for PR reviews, comments, and CI status; duplicating that through Exel.Work adds nothing.

+## GitNexus Exploration

+GitNexus was tested separately as a possible independent blast-radius check against five real tickets' actual findings - one agreement out of five.
+The consistent cause: it only sees function-call relationships, while most of this app's real risk lives in shared data, API boundaries, or rendering behavior instead.
+Full detail was reviewed separately.
+Not adopted as a blast-radius gate.
+One narrower use - reliably tracing a real function's call path into actual auth code - is worth a small, separate follow-up.

 ### What's still missing, not just "future work"

 - **No webhook listener.** Every ticket this project ever processed was fetched manually, by running a script.
 Nothing fires automatically off a real Jira event.